ResilientEcosystem/blog/_posts/2022-9-28-GettingStartedNexRes.md

   > chmod +x ./INSTALL.sh
   > ./INSTALL.sh

-INSTALL.sh or INSTALL_MAC.sh will install some necessary software, like Bazel and Protobuf Buffer.
+INSTALL.sh or INSTALL_MAC.sh will install necessary dependencies, such as Bazel and Protobuf Buffer.

 # Running KV Server
-Once the installation is done, everything is ready.
-Now let's start our KV Server with 4 nodes locally.
+Once the installation is complete, we will start the KV Service on 4 replicas (servers).
+All of these replicas will be deployed locally.

-Running the script in the example folder:
+Run the script in the example folder:
   > chmod +x ./example/start_kv_server.sh
   > ./example/start_kv_server.sh

-When the script is done, you will see that 4 applications called kv_server have been launched locally.
-Now build the client sdk using Bazel:
+Post this, you will observe that 4 replicas called kv_server have been launched locally.
+Next, we build the client sdk using Bazel:
   > bazel build example/kv_server_tools

-Now everything is ready.
-It is time to test the kv server.
-First, get a key with an empty value:
+Now, our system is set!
+It is time to test the KV service.
+First, let us try to access a key called "test".
+As we have not entered any key in our KV service, this access should return an empty value:
   > bazel-bin/example/kv_server_tools example/kv_client_config.config get test

 It should return an empty value for the key "test":